A statutory declaration is a written statement that a person signs and declares to be true and correct before an authorised witness.

 Statutory declarations are used for many purposes, including:

-To make a statutory declaration, download and complete the statutory declaration form (below) then have it witnessed by one of the many people authorised to do so (refer to the list of authorised witnesses below).
-You may also obtain a copy from most court houses and police stations.
+To make a statutory declaration, complete the online statutory declaration form and print it out, or download and complete the Word or PDF form (below), then have it witnessed by one of the many people authorised to do so (refer to the list of authorised witnesses below).
+You may also obtain a copy from most court registries and police stations.

 List of Commissioners for Declarations – persons who can witness statutory declarations according to the Evidence Act 2001